JoaoVidLima/note-taking-pro/README.md

 4) Run the following command `java -jar NoteTakingPRO.jar`
 5) The application should be running correctly.

 ## License
-Although the code was developed solely by me, you are free to test and modify it on your machine as you wish.
+Although the source code of the app was developed solely by me, you are free to test and modify it on your machine as you wish.